-VAT incurred in respect of the following goods and services cannot be deducted as input tax:
+VAT incurred in respect of the following goods and services may not be deducted as input tax on items that include the following:

-- entertainment; - saloon cars and double cabs; - petrol (with effect from 10 February 2007, 20% of the VAT paid on petrol incurred for business purposes is allowed as input tax); - telephone and internet services; - all non-business purchases, including expenses incurred for the benefit of the employee; and - where a non-resident business does not register for VAT, the recipient of any services supplied by such business will need to apply the reverse charge (i.e. charge themselves the VAT that would have been due on the supply).
-However, the VAT charged is not recoverable as input tax.
+- Entertainment; - Motor cars (including saloon cars and double cabs); - 80% of the cost of petrol incurred for business purposes; - Telephone and internet services; and - All non-business purchases, including expenses incurred for the benefit of the employee.

+Where a non-resident business does not appoint a local tax agent to account for its VAT, the VAT that is self-accounted for by the recipient of the imported services is not recoverable as input tax credit.

 A business that makes both taxable and exempt supplies is allowed to claim input VAT that relates only to taxable supplies.
-A partially exempt supplier may elect any of four methods for reclaiming input VAT on mixed supplies.
-However, once the election is made, the method will have to be applied consistently for a period of not less than 12 months.
+Currently, there are four methods available for reclaiming input VAT on mixed supplies.